Lifencev/Appium-WebdriverIO/README.md

 This is a project to test an Android application using the tools mentioned above.

-After each push to the main branch, tests are launched on the BrowserStack cloud service, based on which an Allure report is created, which is hosted on GitHub Action.
+After each push to the main branch, tests are launched on the BrowserStack cloud service, based on which also an Allure report is created.

-Of course, the Page Object template is used.
+Of course, the Page Object Model template is used.

 ## Setup